What MCAT Scores Are Needed for Medical School: MCAT Score Range Explained

 Does My Medical School Acceptance Depend Solely on a Good MCAT Score?

 - Letters of recommendation: Having someone vouch for you with a well-written letter of recommendation is essential to demonstrating your character and capabilities to admissions officers.
+SMUSOM requires two letters of recommendation as part of a complete MD program application.

 - Medical research experience: Participation in medical research can demonstrate your commitment to the field.
 For example, if you have conducted research in a lab or published papers, this could be viewed favorably by medical school admissions officers.